tahmid02016/Bangla-Word-List/README.md

 # Bangla word list
 * The word list file is [words.txt](words.txt)
-* Currently it contains 454657 words
+* Currently it contains 454650 words
+* Words are sorted

 ## LICENSE
 ```